 Because automatic espresso machines aren’t inexpensive, you’ll want to make sure you choose wisely.

 However, the good news is that we are here to assist you in deciding between Jura and Saeco by offering further information and demonstrating how they compare.

-Jura is a Swiss home appliance manufacturer and distributor best known for its fully automatic espresso machines, which make for a significant portion of the company’s revenue.
-The company was founded in 1931 by Leo Henzirohs, and while it used to make its own products, it outsourced production in the 1990s to boost efficiency and lower costs.
+Jura is a Swiss home appliance manufacturer and distributor best known for its fully automatic espresso machines, which make up a significant portion of the company’s revenue.
+The company was founded in 1931 by Leo Henzirohs, and while it used to make its products, it outsourced production in the 1990s to boost efficiency and lower costs.